Ethylene glycol: Coolant and heat-transfer agent

-The major use of ethylene glycol is as an antifreeze agent in the coolant in for example, automobiles and air-conditioning systems that either place the chiller or air handlers outside or must cool below the freezing temperature of water.
+A major use of ethylene glycol is as an antifreeze agent in coolants.
+This can be useful for automobiles and air-conditioning systems that either have external chillers or air handlers or must cool below the freezing temperature of water.
 In geothermal heating/cooling systems, ethylene glycol is the fluid that transports heat through the use of a geothermal heat pump.
 The ethylene glycol either gains energy from the source (lake, ocean, water well) or dissipates heat to the sink, depending on whether the system is being used for heating or cooling.

-Pure ethylene glycol has a specific heat capacity about one half that of water.
+Pure ethylene glycol has a specific heat capacity about one-half that of water.
 So, while providing freeze protection and an increased boiling point, ethylene glycol lowers the specific heat capacity of water mixtures relative to pure water.
-A 1:1 mix by mass has a specific heat capacity of about 3140 J/(kg·°C) (0.75 BTU/(lb·°F)), three quarters that of pure water, thus requiring increased flow rates in same-system comparisons with water.
+A 1:1 mix by mass has a specific heat capacity of about 3140 J/(kg·°C) (0.75 BTU/(lb·°F)), three-quarters that of pure water, thus requiring increased flow rates in same-system comparisons with water.

 The mixture of ethylene glycol with water provides additional benefits to coolant and antifreeze solutions, such as preventing corrosion and acid degradation, as well as inhibiting the growth of most microbes and fungi.
-Mixtures of ethylene glycol and water are sometimes informally referred to in industry as glycol concentrates, compounds, mixtures, or solutions.
+Mixtures of ethylene glycol and water are sometimes informally referred to in the industry as glycol concentrates, compounds, mixtures, or solutions.

 Table of thermal and physical properties of saturated liquid ethylene glycol: